CTPUG/wafer/README.rst

 used in the site (mostly in the schedule editor).

-To run the tests, you will need to install selenium - ``pip install selenium`` and also run ``rpm install`` to install the required javascript dependencies.
+To run the tests, you will need to install selenium - ``pip install selenium`` and also run ``npm install`` to install the required javascript dependencies.

 The tests can be run using the ``selenium`` tag, or using the individual browser tags (currently ``firefox`` and ``chrome``).